UNLV-SPFG/UNLV-SPFG.github.io/_team/childs-anna.md

     <li> <a href='https://annachilds.io'>Personal Website</a>
     <li> <a href='https://orcid.org/0000-0002-9343-8612'>ORCiD</a>"
 ---
-Anna C. Childs is a PhD candidate under the mentorship of Dr. [Jason Steffen](/team/steffen-jason/) and Dr. [Rebecca Martin](/team/martin-rebecca/) at the University of Nevada, Las Vegas.
+Anna C. Childs earned a PhD under the mentorship of Dr. [Jason Steffen](/team/steffen-jason/) and Dr. [Rebecca Martin](/team/martin-rebecca/) at the University of Nevada, Las Vegas.